Avokadoen/ecez/README.md

                 CombatSystemsStruct,
                 // Submit all physics systems in a single struct PhysicsSystemsStruct,
-                // Submit all AI systems, wait for Physics and Combat.attack to complete ecez.DependOn(AiSystemsStruct, .{PhysicsSystemsStruct, CombatSystemsStruct.attack}),
+                // Submit all AI systems, wait for Physics and Combat to complete ecez.DependOn(AiSystemsStruct, .{PhysicsSystemsStruct, CombatSystemsStruct}),
             }, .{}),
         },
     );